NPStraight2ThePoint/NPStraight2ThePoint/README.md

 I'm passionate about turning raw financial data into intelligent, actionable investing strategies.
 I specialize in:

-- 🏗️ Designing **ETL workflows** that pull and structure financial data from APIs
+- 🏗️ Designing **ETL workflows** that pull and structure financial data from APIs into SQL DB
-- 🤖 Applying **machine learning** to portfolio construction and signal generation
+- 🤖 Applying **machine learning** for portfolio construction
-- 📊 Building scalable tools for **data-driven investing & quantitative research**
+- 📊 Building scalable tools for **data-driven investing/trading & quantitative research**

 ---